Solved problem 13-28 from Prof.Iqbal’s book.

 The famous 6 cases, for the k value of columns, and the recommended values as a correction. for part of these cases, This curve we have already discussed, at the value for KL/r = 4.71* sqrt of (E/Fy) is the parameter, that distinguishes between short columns and long columns.

 If the value of KL/r, > 4.71* sqrt of (E/Fy), then the column is considered a long column, and hence the Euler Elastic stress.
 The division of pi^2 EI/ (kl)^2 over the area then the stress will be pi^2 E/ (kl/r)^2.

-The Fcr for the long column will be considered as the elastic stress. the value then can be multiplied by area, if Kl/r is <4.71* sqrt of (E/Fy), the column will be a short column, the equation will be for Fcr=0.658 raised to the power fo (Fy/Fe) all by FY, the x-axis is KL/r and the y-axis is Fcr/Fy.
+The Fcr for the long column will be considered as the elastic stress. the value then can be multiplied by area, if Kl/r is <4.71* sqrt of (E/Fy), the column will be a short column, and the equation will be for Fcr=0.658 raised to the power fo (Fy/Fe) all by FY, the x-axis is KL/r and the y-axis is Fcr/Fy.

 If we draw a tangent at Fy value will intersect with 4.71* sqrt of (E/Fy) define the region for short column From the FE Reference handbook 9.5a list of commonly used W shapes.W24, W21, W18 till w16.
 That was a part of the video, which has a subtitle and closed caption in English.

 This is the content of the lecture, how to use table 4-1 from NCEES Reference Handbook 9.5.

 We are going to have a look for a solved problem from Prof. Iqbal’s book and the main title is how to use table AISC table 4-1 from the table, we can estimate The Φ*Pn stress. hence we can work on LRFD and ASD.